 Manly Beach, Sydney is sometimes compared to Bondi Beach.
 I personally like it better, as it has a more local feel and the row of Norfolk Pine trees on the beach front is very majestic.
 Manly is one of the famous Sydney beaches where the surf culture is alive and well and reflected in the shopping strip of the Corso.
 Furthermore, there is plenty of nightlife in Manly, with bars, restaurants and pubs.
 Manly is a beautiful way to end the coastal walk around North Head.
 It is also the final destination for the Spit to Manly coastal walk.
 A typical treat at Manly is to have an ice-cream on the beach and watch the surfers ride the waves.

 How to get there: Take the ferry from Circular Quay, probably the best ferry ride in Sydney.
-And for accommodation, this stylish Manly apartment has panoramic ocean views.
+And for accommodation, this open plan beachfront apartment in Manly has panoramic ocean views.

 Shelly Beach, Manly is a small stretch of sand, tucked away within Cabbage Tree Bay.
 Popular with scuba divers and snorkelers due to a good marine life in shallow waters, Shelly Beach is one of the best small bays in Sydney.
 Manly Beach is a large strip of sand, yet Shelly Beach is small and cute.
 The BoatHouse Restaurant offers good food and ice-cream.